UVA-MLSys/DS5110_Fall_2024/Team 3/README.md

 ## Conclusions:

 Overall, the cost of running a Lambda function on AWS is very small, but it's not nothing.
 It will be interesting to see how costs and time change with the addition of data.

+## How to set the project environment and replicate the results

+The initial Lambda function with no data was run according to the Step Function Tutorial (Semester Project) listed in the Pre-Class Assignment on Canvas.

+For the additions with data, references such as the [FMI wiki Overview](https://github.com/mstaylor/fmi/wiki/Aws) were used.
+The State Machine was copied and named as Group3_CosmicAI.
+All world size and GPU vs CPU tests were run here.
+When running, the "Concurrency limit" in the "Distributed Test" block was set to 20 for world sizes larger than or equal to 32.

+Data was stored in a an S3 bucket called team3cosmicai.
+Data files and the inference.py files were stored here.
+Changes to this file include using 'cuda' as the default so GPU will be used.